-Note: Proper floral care & handling has been updated over the past two decades since this report was initially written.
+Note: Proper floral care & handling has been updated over the past three decades since this report was initially written.
 Please consult your floral care & handling specialist for the latest floral care information.

 While most florists have an understanding of the value of providing quality products to their customers, many do not possess a clear understanding of the components of quality, and the way they impact customer satisfaction.
 We conceptualize flower quality into two major factors, freshness and longevity.
 These two factors differ dramatically in how the consumer is affected.
 In this report, we define the difference between freshness and longevity, explain how each is achieved, and discuss their impacts on customer satisfaction.

 Freshness Defined.
 We define freshness as the set of quality components perceived by the consumer, immediately upon receipt and within the first day or two.
 Some might call freshness the "first impression" of quality.
 Freshness forms the initial perceptions of consumer satisfaction.
 Without freshness, satisfying the consumer with additional longevity is really not possible.

 A fresh-looking flower has all of the attributes associated with the species or variety.
 Absent from a fresh flower are defects such as blemishes, damage from high or low temperature exposure, disease or insect damage, bruising or breakage, bloom malformations, or any discoloration.
 Fresh flowers should never exhibit characteristics unnatural for the variety such as small flower size, sparse flowering, or crooked spikes.
 One of the most important freshness factors is the ability of the blooms to open and develop, without developing bent neck or premature wilting.
 If buds don't open properly, then obtaining longevity is impossible.